sivameetsu/linux-learns/dockercustom_https.md

 **_index.html file_**

-_To create an index file in your nginx directory_
+_To create an index file in your apache2 directory_

 ```bash
 sudo vim apache2/index.html